dsmrreader/dsmr-reader/docs/api.rst

 **Result**::

-    # This should present you a set of all readings in the month we selected.
+    # This should present you a set of all readings in the month selected.
     {
         "count": 240968,
         "next": "http://YOUR-DSMR-URL/api/v2/datalogger/dsmrreading?limit=25&offset=25&timestamp__gte=2017-02-01+00%3A00%3A00&timestamp__lte=2017-03-01+00%3A00%3A00",